melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

 ## Using tools:

+Observe the current state, validate your findings, continue improvements.

 **14) Use AMD tools to check hardware state and driver programming:** help on understanding your driver settings and checking the behavior when changing those settings.